Generic Topological Sort

 What do we do instead?

-Let’s implement topological sort from scratch, with std::sort
+We may implement topological sort from scratch.

 /// topological sort, the brute force